wolfSSL/documentation/wolfSSL/src/chapter11.md

   }
 ```

+The code above will go into `tcpcli01.c` after the variable definitions and the check for that the user has started the client with an IP address in `main()`.

 EchoServer:

 When loading certificates into the `WOLFSSL_CTX`, the server certificate and key file should be loaded in addition to the CA certificate.
 This will allow the server to send the client its certificate for identification verification: